Crazygaze/G4Devkit/README.md

 * Very simple debugger
 	* You can set breakpoints in C/Assembly files, and inspect the registers, but it doesn't allow watching variables.
 * Parallel compilation.
 On my machine it takes 1-2 seconds to rebuild the entire Operating System.
 Results may vary :)
+* Command console that allows some things not yet available with the UI
+	* Type 'help' and it will show a list of commands
+	* In short, at the moment it allows some degree of:
+		* Memory inspection while debugging,
+		* Profilling.
+It allows enabling profiling, collect a snapshot, and log results.

 ### Known problems ###
 * Code completion sometimes causes the IDE to crash. **SAVE OFTEN**.
 This mostly happens when typing "." inside comments, as it will try code completion and trigger what it seems to be a multithreaded related bug in libclang.